vasvivkaushik-ship-it/spotify-analytics-dashboard/README.md

 Analyzing Spotify data can be challenging due to its volume and variety.
 With multiple attributes like artists, tracks, popularity scores, and content types, extracting insights manually becomes time-consuming and inefficient.
 There is a need for a centralized and intuitive dashboard that simplifies this data and presents it in a way that is easy to interpret and analyze.

 ### 🎯 Objective
--Analyze and compare artist performance based on song contribution and popularity -Identify top-performing songs using popularity metrics -Understand the distribution of content across albums and singles -Track explicit and non-explicit content patterns -Visualize monthly and yearly trends in song releases and popularity
+- Analyze and compare artist performance based on song contribution and popularity
+- Identify top-performing songs using popularity metrics
+- Understand the distribution of content across albums and singles
+- Track explicit and non-explicit content patterns
+- Visualize monthly and yearly trends in song releases and popularity

 ### 🛠️ Tech Stack
 - Power BI Desktop – Data visualization & dashboard creation